mfem/web/src/workshop.md

 ### Venue

-The workshop will take place at [Georgia Tech](http://gatech.edu/) in Atlanta, Georgia.
+The workshop will take place at [Georgia Tech](http://gatech.edu/) (GT) in Atlanta, Georgia.
 GT is about a 30-minute drive from Hartsfield-Jackson Atlanta International Airport.
 Information about the meeting room and a map will be available soon.

 <!--The meeting will be held in Smith Memorial Student Union (SMSU) room 296/8.
 This location is
 highlighted on the map below.
 See also the [interactive campus map](https://map.pdx.edu/?building=SMSU) and [this diagram](img/psu_campus_map_smsu.png).